earthly/earthly/docs/README.md

 # Introduction

+**Please note that Earthly is no longer actively maintained.** [Read more](https://earthly.dev/blog/shutting-down-earthfiles-cloud).

 Earthly is a super simple CI/CD framework that gives you repeatable builds that you write once and run anywhere; has a simple, instantly recognizable syntax; and works with every language, framework, and build tool.
 With Earthly, you can create Docker images and build artifacts (e.g. binaries, packages, and arbitrary files).

-Earthly can run locally or on top of popular CI systems – such as [Jenkins](./ci-integration/guides/jenkins.md), [CircleCI](./ci-integration/guides/circle-integration.md), [GitHub Actions](./ci-integration/guides/gh-actions-integration.md), [AWS CodeBuild](./ci-integration/guides/codebuild-integration.md), [Google Cloud Build](./ci-integration/guides/google-cloud-build.md), and [GitLab CI/CD](./ci-integration/guides/gitlab-integration.md)).
+Earthly can run locally or on top of popular CI systems – such as [Jenkins](./ci-integration/guides/jenkins.md), [CircleCI](./ci-integration/guides/circle-integration.md), [GitHub Actions](./ci-integration/guides/gh-actions-integration.md), [AWS CodeBuild](./ci-integration/guides/codebuild-integration.md), [Google Cloud Build](./ci-integration/guides/google-cloud-build.md), and [GitLab CI/CD](./ci-integration/guides/gitlab-integration.md).
 It typically acts as the layer between language-specific tooling (such as maven, gradle, npm, pip, and go build) and the CI build spec.

 ![Earthly fits between language-specific tooling and the CI](img/integration-diagram-v2.png)